mdlerch/mdlerch.com/content/vim/mutt-and-vim.md

-Title: Mutt and Vim advanced config
+Title: Emailing (mutt) and vim advanced config
 Tags: vim, mutt, email, linux, unix
 Date: 2014-12-29

 Here are some tips you might like for advanced emailing with vim.
 I use mutt as my email client, but these tips should be mostly applicable to any other email client you might use.

 First, let's talk about format flowed text.
 Perhaps you believe so strongly in 72 character width emails that you tend to enforce this philosophy on everyone